Collared Peccary

 Population threats

-In spite of being classified as Least Concern, Collared peccaries are affected by a number of factors, which negatively impact their numbers.
-Throughout their range, these animals are currently facing loss of their natural habitat.
+Despite being classified as Least Concern, Collared peccaries are affected by several factors, which negatively impact their numbers.
+Throughout their range, these animals are currently facing the loss of their natural habitat.
 They are also predated by wild felines.
 Further, due to raiding crops, they are considered to be a pest species and are thus commonly persecuted by humans, who try to protect their crops by trapping or directly shooting Collared peccaries.
 On the other hand, these animals have suffered from continuous hunting for food in Central and South America.
-The total population of this species has nowadays greatly reduced because of commercial hunting for their hide and meat.
+The total population of this species has greatly reduced because of commercial hunting for their hide and meat.
 Currently, they are hunted for sport in the southwestern United States.

 Population number